eddieantonio/cmput296/lab-8.md

 In this lab, the goal is to make a request to an external server **without** navigating away from the current webpage.

-In order to understand to perform this, it is vital to understand **asynchronous programming**.
+In order to do this, it is vital to understand **asynchronous programming**.

 ### What is "asynchronous programming"?